Three steps to help you leap over your biggest fears

 It’s a reflective practice where you contemplate and mentally prepare for potential adversities, challenges, or negative events that may occur in the future.
 By doing this, the Stoics found you can reduce your emotional reactivity to possible dangers allowing you to take steps forward when you are uncertain, knowing it will be OK and you can manage whatever happens.
 For Tim, being able to reduce emotional reactivity is a superpower.

 The Stoics believed we can't control everything in life, like the weather or what others do, but we can control how we react.
 Their practices say we should focus on things we can change, like our thoughts and actions.
-As Senecca put it nearly 2000 years ago: “We suffer more often in our imagination than in reality.”

 Stoicism has helped a lot of people become successful.
 Ryan Holiday in his book The Obstacle is the Way shows how some of the most successful people in history—from John D. Rockefeller to Amelia Earhart to Ulysses S. Grant to Steve Jobs—have applied stoicism to overcome difficult or even impossible situations.
 Their embrace of these principles ultimately mattered more than their natural intelligence, talents, or luck.

-I’ve been using the Fear Setting strategy for several years now and its helped me make some big changes in my life.
-One in particular was shifting my practice from being hired to lead and deliver projects to creating content for others to learn how to do it for themselves.
 I had a lot of fear about whether I could create content that was useful and whether I could attract new clients.
 The fears I have still exist, but what this strategy has done for me is not let them stop me from moving forward.
 I come back to my Fear Setting strategies every month.

-How to use the Fear Setting Strategy
+How to use the Fear Setting strategy

 Three steps to help you examine and overcome irrational fears: